 New Mexico pianist Dan O'Dwyer travels back to Tin Pan Alley to find and recover his grandfather Jeremy Todd's never-published songs; soap-opera actress Gina Edwards wants to stop her evil character ...

-Fantasy Island is a resort, where there is very little that the mysterious host, Mr. Roarke, cannot provide.
-Thus, we have visitors have adventures that should be impossible, but this island can accommodate them such as visits to any time period they want or meet absolutely anyone they want see to do something they request.
+Fantasy Island is a unique resort in the Pacific Ocean, where there is very little that the mysterious overseer, Mr. Roarke, cannot provide.
+Visitors can experience adventures that should be impossible, but this island can deliver.
 However, what actually happens is often far more than they expect as they face challenges that test their character in ways they never imagined.
 Written by

 Kenneth Chisholm (email@example.com)

 Whenever guests were arriving on Fantasy Island, Tattoo (Hervé Villechaize) would run up to the bell tower, ring the bell, and announce "de plane!".
-After he left the show, Mr. Roarke's new assistant, Lawrence (Christopher Hewett), would simply push a button next to him, which would ring the bell.
+After he left the series, Mr. Roarke's new assistant, Lawrence (Christopher Hewett), would simply push a button next to him, which would ring the bell.
 See more »

 5 of 5 people found this review helpful.